Putting Ridesharing to the Test: Efficient and Scalable Solutions and the Power of Dynamic Vehicle Relocation: Discussion and Related Work

-An important component of a successful ridesharing application is relocation.
-Many studies in shared mobility systems have shown that the adoption of a relocation strategy can help improve the system performance for their specific context \cite{gueriau2018samod,vosooghi2019shared,martinez2017insights,belanger2016empirical,ruch2018amodeus,alonso2017demand,buchholz2018spatial}.
-Strategies include using a short window of known active requests \cite{alonso2017demand}, historical demand \cite{gueriau2018samod}, or prediction techniques to predict future demand \cite{spieser2016shared}.
+The third component of our CARs is the relocation of idle taxis.
+Relocation is an important component of a successful ridesharing application.
+Many studies in shared mobility systems have shown that the adoption of a relocation strategy can help improve the system performance for their specific context \cite{gueriau2018samod,vosooghi2019shared,martinez2017insights,belanger2016empirical,ruch2018amodeus,alonso2017demand,buchholz2018spatial,lioris2016dynamic,Spieser2014,8794194,VANENGELEN2018110,8317908,8593743}.
+Strategies include using a short window of known active requests \cite{alonso2017demand}, historical demand \cite{gueriau2018samod,8206203,fielbaum2021anticipatory,6754040,articleXueRui,VANENGELEN2018110}, or techniques to predict future demand \cite{spieser2016shared}.
 Yet, relocation by nature increases vehicle travel distance, leading to undesirable consequences (economical, environmental, maintenance, management of human resources, etc.), thus a balance needs to be struck.
 Most of the employed relocation approaches are course-grained; the network is generally divided into several zones, blocks, etc. \cite{gueriau2018samod,vosooghi2019shared,martinez2017insights} and the entities (e.g., the vehicles) move between the zones.
-However, compared to other shared mobility systems, dynamic ridesharing posses unique challenges, meaning that such coarse-grained approaches are not appropriate: most of them are centralized -- thus computationally intensive and not scalable --, they might not take into account the behavior of other drivers, potentially leading to over-saturation of high demand areas, and, most importantly, they are \emph{slow to adapt} to the highly dynamic nature of the problem (e.g., responding to high demand generated by a concert, or the fact that vehicles remain free for only a few minutes at a time).
+However, compared to other shared mobility systems, dynamic ridesharing posses unique challenges, meaning that such coarse-grained approaches are not appropriate: most of them are centralized -- thus computationally intensive and not scalable --, they might not take into account the actions of other vehicles, potentially leading to over-saturation of high demand areas, and, most importantly, they are \emph{slow to adapt} to the highly dynamic nature of the problem (e.g., responding to high demand generated by a concert, or the fact that vehicles remain free for only a few minutes at a time).
 The problem clearly calls for fine-grained solutions, yet such approaches in the literature are still rather scarce.
 In this paper, we employ such a fine-grained relocation scheme (similarly to \cite{alonso2017demand}), based on matching between the idle taxis and the \emph{potential} requests, which is better suited for the problem at hand.